ostash-group/BGCViz/docs/Quick_start.md

 By default, only intercepted regions are showed.
-But if the purpose of the analysis is to show novel regions, annotated by just one program, then tick the "Show all BGC for the 'group by' method (+ individually annotated BGC)" checkbox in "Summarize options" menu.
+But if the purpose of the analysis is to show novel regions, annotated by just one program, then tick the "Show all BGC for the 'group by' method (+ individually annotated BGC)" checkbox.
 For example, if we group our data by Antismash and check the box it becomes clear, that many clusters are annotated only by this algorithm.

 **Tip: Check the last ("NA") row in the first column.
 It shows the clusters, that are not intercepted with the reference data but are intercepted among other methods.
 For example, cluster #6 from PRISM is in NA row, when we group by Antismash.
 When we group by PRISM, it becomes clear that this cluster is annotated only by SEMPI (#7).
-The similar situation is with PRISM resistance (#35) and regulatory (#78) genes, which are not intercepted by Antismash.
-If we group the data by the PRISM column, those genes will land in corresponding groups**
+The similar situation is with PRISM regulatory (#4) gene, which is not intercepted by Antismash.
+If we group the data by the PRISM column, it will land in corresponding group**

 **Tip #2: You can view the group by column in "Annotation visualization and comparison" tab for feature-rich visualization on hover.
-Just choose the same column in the select menu for that plot as in the summarize options**
+Just choose the same column in the select menu for that plot**

 # Step 6.
 Compare to the DeepBGC

 The clusters in the previous annotations are can be thought to be "boolean".
 Therefore, they are either annotated (so exists in the data), or not.
 The DeepBGC data contains several scores alongside cluster information.
 This program uses the deep learning model, which can annotate different from rule-based methods, novel clusters.
 The scores are deepbgc score, activity score and cluster type score.
 More about the model and the scores are available in the paper (DOI: [10.1093/nar/gkz654](https://doi.org/10.1093/nar/gkz654) ).